PacktPublishing/Hands-On-Computer-Vision-with-Julia/README.md

 ## Get to Know the Author
 **Dmitrijs Cudihins**
-Dmitrijs Cudihins is a skilled data scientist, machine learning engineer, and software developer with more than eight years' commercial experience.
+is a skilled data scientist, machine learning engineer, and software developer with more than eight years' commercial experience.
 His started off as a web developer, but later switched to data science and computer vision.
 He has been a senior data scientist for the last three years, providing consultancy services for a state-owned enterprise.
 There, he uses Julia to automate communication with citizens, applying different CV techniques and scanned image processing.